 . . .

 Interested in creating a Customer Journey Canvas?
 Want to know how it’s actually implemented?
 Watch this space – we’ll soon post an in-depth blog, detailing everything you need to know to get started.
 The insights from this analysis are mapped onto a Customer Journey Canvas, a single, comprehensive visual which demonstrates the gaps between your existing and optimal journeys to conversion.
-In the meantime, sign up for our quarterly newsletter to get insights like this sent straight to your inbox.
+In the meantime, check out our Analytics and Marketing Science services .

 Click here if you want to read the sequel to this post to get a more advanced understanding how the customer journey can help your business.